soulnote/DSA-Quick-Revision/graph.md

 A Directed Graph (containing one-sided edges) having no cycles is said to be a Directed Acyclic Graph.

-Examples:

 Example :
 ![image](https://github.com/soulnote/LeetCode/assets/71943647/fcc12b35-a9b0-49e3-acb0-236be142f176)
 Input: n = 6, m= 7
 edges =[[0,1,2],[0,4,1],[4,5,4],[4,2,2],[1,2,3],[2,3,6],[5,3,1]]

 Output: 0 2 3 6 1 5

-Explanation:  The above output list shows the shortest path to all the nodes from the source vertex (0),
+Explanation:  The above output list shows the shortest path to all the nodes from the source vertex (0).

+**Intution:** In a DAG, we can find shortest paths efficiently by processing nodes in topological order, so we always visit a node after all its dependencies.
+Using DFS, we create this order and store it in a stack.
+Starting from the source, we relax edges (update shortest distance) for each node using dist[u] + weight < dist[v].
+Since there are no cycles, this ensures we never re-process a node unnecessarily.
+The final dist[] array holds the shortest distance from the source to every node.

 ```java
 import java.util.*;
 import java.lang.*;